 If possible, reach out to friends or family members who are connected to executive protection agents not just for leads but also for guidance regarding career paths as well as education about what these agents do exactly.
 Searching open positions ads on related websites or job boards may yield additional opportunities; most postings will include requirements such as education levels, certifications or background checks, so be sure you read them all carefully before applying.
 In some cases it may be necessary to register with specific recruiters specialized in this field who can eventually help you secure the desired position – they often charge a fee however so confirm expectations clearly before signing any agreement with one of them.

 In conclusion, becoming an executive protection agent in 2023 has the potential to be a rewarding career.
 Becoming an EP agent requires specific qualifications and skill sets, including physical fitness and mental agility.
 Agents need to be knowledgeable about their jurisdiction, local laws and geopolitics.
-Additionally, obtaining certifications from accredited organizations and actively pursuing professional development can help ensure that you are at the top of your game.
+Additionally, obtaining certifications from accredited organizations and actively pursuing professional development like drone training and consulting can help ensure that you are at the top of your game.